 - For a sharded cluster deployment, Atlas sums the cost to backup the data for each shard replica set and the config server replica set.

 Atlas charges for the network transfer costs of restoring a snapshot.
-To learn how Atlas charges for network data, see Data Transfer Costs.
+To learn how Atlas charges for network data, see Data Transfer.

-The backup cost for legacy backups is per GB per month (US$2.50 / GB / month) as specified on the Atlas pricing page.
+The backup cost for legacy backups is calculated per GB per month.
 The monthly rate is annualized and then divided by 365 to arrive at a Daily Backup Rate per GB.
 The first 1 GB of backup data is free.